-Drizzle has a heavyweight server that does the game computations and a "thin" client that displays frames and transmits user input.
+We extended Dragonfly to support networking - specifically a network manager that uses Transmission Control Protocol (TCP) sockets.
+Drizzle uses the network manager in a heavyweight server that does the game computations and a "thin" client that displays frames and transmits user input.

-Pseudo-code for the Drizzle server is depicted in Listing 1.
 The server starts up the game engine and gets ready for a client to connect by waiting on a well-known port.
-Once the client connects, the server does all the game computations - updating positions of game objects, detecting and resolving collisions, and composing frames.
-However, unlike in a traditional game, there is no player sitting at the console (viewing the game and providing input).
-Instead, the server composes the game stream (Line 1) depending on if it's using image streaming, video streaming or graphics streaming.
-The game frame data is streamed down the network socket to the client.
-Player input from the keyboard and mouse at the Drizzle client is received at the server via the same network socket.
-The server applies all input received over the socket to the game as if the player were providing input to the keyboard and mouse of the server.
-When the game is over, the Drizzle server closes the network connection to the client.
+The client connects to the Drizzle server using the hostname provided by the player and the well-known port.
+Once the client connects, the server starts the game and does all the game computations - processing any game Artificial Intelligence, updating positions of game objects, detecting and resolving collisions, and composing frames.
+However, unlike in a traditional game, there is no player sitting at the console viewing the game and providing input.
+Instead, the server composes the game stream (depending on if it is using image streaming, video streaming or graphics streaming).
+The game stream data is streamed down the network socket to the client.
+The client receives the data and renders the frame depending on the type of streaming.
+The client also captures keyboard and mouse input from the player, sending all input back up to the server.
+The server receives the player input and applies it to the game as if the player were providing that input via the local keyboard and mouse on the server.